 We present a new strategy for performing reification in Coq.
 That is, we show how to generate first-class abstract syntax trees from "native" terms of Coq's logic, suitable as inputs to verified compilers or procedures in the proof-by-reflection style.
 Our new strategy, based on simple generalization of subterms as variables, is straightforward, short, and fast.
 In its pure form, it is only complete for constants and function applications, but "let" binders, eliminators, lambdas, and quantifiers can be accommodated through lightweight coding conventions or preprocessing.

-We survey the existing methods of reification, describing various design choices and tricks that can be used to speed them up, as well as various limitations.
-Our strategy is not a good fit, for example, when a term must be reified without performing beta-iota-zeta reduction.
-We describe the results of benchmarking 18 variants of reification, in addition to our own, finding that our own reification outperforms 16 of these methods in all cases, and one additional method in some cases; the fastest method of reification we tested is writing an OCaml plugin.
-Our method is the most concise of the strategies we considered, requiring only two to four lines of Ltac-- beyond lists of the identifiers to reify and their reified variants -- to reify a term.
-Additionally, our strategy automatically provides error messages which are no less helpful than Coq's own error messages.
+We survey the existing methods of reification across multiple Coq metaprogramming facilities, describing various design choices and tricks that can be used to speed them up, as well as various limitations.
+We report benchmarking results for 18 variants, in addition to our own, finding that our own reification outperforms 16 of these methods in all cases, and one additional method in some cases; writing an OCaml plugin is the only method tested to be faster.
+Our method is the most concise of the strategies we considered, reifying terms using only two to four lines of Ltac---beyond lists of the identifiers to reify and their reified variants.
+Additionally, our strategy automatically provides error messages that are no less helpful than Coq's own error messages.